-Students may participate on a maximum two teams, regardless of track.
-However, past experience suggests that students should restrict their participation to a single team for several reasons:
+- Students may participate on a maximum of two teams, regardless of track.

-The only individuals who will have access to your pitch decks (in addition to the faculty co-chairs of the Competition) will be the judges who are assigned to read your plan.
-These judges are largely professional venture capital investors who regularly deal with confidential information in the course of their work.
+The only individuals who will have access to your executive summaries (in addition to the Rock Team) will be the judges who are assigned to read your executive summary.
+These judges are HBS alumni, entrepreneurs and investors who have agreed to maintain confidentiality of all executive summaries.
 We have asked them to treat your work product with the same care and respect for confidentiality.
 We also ask them to remove themselves from judging your plan if they do have a real conflict of interest.
-Feel free to mark your plan—or particular piece of it—as “confidential,” or to exclude any information you regard as truly proprietary, and to request that the judges give you the hard copy of your plan back after you've completed your presentation.
+Feel free to mark your executive summary—or particular piece of it—as “confidential,” or to exclude any information you regard as truly proprietary, and to request that the judges give you the hard copy of your executive summary and pitch deck back after you've completed your presentation.
 If you are concerned about any particular VC firm—because they have backed a direct competitor—feel free to request that we not put a judge from that firm on your panel.

-Note that the short description of your idea which you include with your entry form may be used in public documentation relating to the Competition.
+Note that the short description of your venture which you include with your entry form may be used in public documentation relating to the Competition.

 Abiding by Community Values and Academic Policies